thunknyc/profile/README.md

 on `clojure.org/tools.trace`, which focuses on tracing (and un-tracing) vars.

 People have mentioned Criterium.
-Criterium looks great!
+Criterium is great!
 Definitely use it if it works for you.
 That said, it doesn't work well for non-idempotent, non-referentially transparent profiling.
-I wrote this library primarily to assist in understanding the performance characteristics of code that is highly dependent on interactions outside the JVM, for example due to HTTP requests, database queries, sending pub-sub messages, things like those.
+I wrote this library primarily to assist in understanding the performance characteristics of code that is highly dependent on interactions outside the JVM, for example due to HTTP requests, database queries, sending pub-sub messages, e.t.c.

 ## Example